Swansea, Glamorganshire, late July 1848

 “Yes.
 She’s a short-haired retriever,” Kate explained.
 “Extremely intelligent.”

 “A beautiful animal, with a glossy black coat,” Jane added, taking over the conversation and leading the way along the quayside.
 “You’ll have to come and stay with us, my lord.
 We could…”

 Kate followed, strolling beside her father, but didn’t listen to the ensuing conversation.
 She peered out at the choppy waves of the grey sea, replaying the rescue in her mind’s eye.

 “Were you going to jump in after that boy?”
-Lord Beaufort whispered.
+Earl Beaufort whispered.

 “I thought… I might,” Kate admitted, sensing a tremble.
 “Until I saw… how far…”

 “I’m glad you didn’t.
 The dog wouldn’t have been able to save both of you.
 If you had gone in, either you or the boy would have drowned.”

 “Perhaps I would have swam out to the boy, kept him afloat until the dog came, then waited for the boat?”

 “Consider a moment how cumbersome your clothing would be when wet.
 I know you’re strong, but you’re not that proficient a swimmer.”